 Kickstart your day with a creamy keto chia pudding!
-When following a low carb diet it’s important to fuel well with healthy fats and fibre.
-My easy overnight chia pudding is made with a mix of almond milk and coconut yoghurt.
-It’s super satisfying and will keep you going until lunch.
+When following a keto diet it's important to fuel well with healthy fats and fibre.
+My quick and easy overnight chia pudding is made with a mix of almond milk and coconut yoghurt.
+It's super satisfying and will keep you going until lunch.

 I think I'm in love with the humble chia seed.
 Check out its superpowers:

 Chia contains 40% fibre, which makes it one of the best sources of fibre available.
 It is also packed with omega-3 fatty acids as well as plenty of high quality protein, several essential minerals and antioxidants.

 Research shows that chia may improve risk factors for diabetes and heart disease.
 It is also great for digestive health.
 Read more about the benefits of chia seeds here.